 Candidates from entry-level physical therapy programs may apply for a temporary licensure to allow you to practice under the supervision of a certified PT while you await the passing of the board examination.

-Along with completion of the application through RF-PTCAS, applicants must complete this Gundersen Sports Medicine Physical Therapy Residency Application and submit their curriculum vitae.
+Along with completion of the application through RF-PTCAS, we request applicants complete this Gundersen Sports Medicine Physical Therapy Residency Application to alert us of your interest.

 Applications will be accepted until December 1.